geekboyuk/flock-test-backend/README.md

    It was also assumed that the caching layer was purely for stability and not performance.
 This is why I did not simply set the cache up as lazy loading.
 It's also why I didn't create a simple read-through cache.

+   I've also assumed that all developers and environments are running on Linux or MacOS.
+This is due to differences in command line calls.
+I've done this purely for speed of coding.

 2. Which technologies did you choose?
 Why?

    As documentation of the API was mentioned as a weakness, I wanted to ensure that the API was properly documented.
 For this reason I created an API Blueprint, for which documentation can be generated with a tool, such as Aglio.